-Photo 3 - IMPORTANT: Photo of leaves, flowers, and/or fruit to identify tree species.
+Photo 2 - IMPORTANT: Photo of leaves, flowers, and/or fruit to identify tree species.

-Photo 4 - Photo of entire tree canopy.
+Photo 3 - Photo of entire tree canopy.
 This will be the hardest photo to take.
 Step back far enough from the tree to see the entire tree canopy.
 For the best photo, aim to have the sun behind you.
 Watch your step.
-If your tree is found in a stand, please place a piece of brightly colored flagging or painter's tape on the trunk of observed tree (not shown in the example photograph).

-Task #4 - Provide data for THIS individual tree: Repeat for each tree!
+Task #4 - Provide data for THIS individual tree.